kotlin-hands-on/hands-on/Introduction to Kotlin Multiplatform/03_multiplatform_jvm.md

 Now we use the [kotlin-multiplatform](https://kotlinlang.org/docs/reference/building-mpp-with-gradle.html) Gradle plugin.
-We should click to the _Apply Dependencies_ action on the yellow stripe in the `build.gradle.kts` file to let the IDE apply our changes to the project.
+We need to click the  _Apply Dependencies_ action on the yellow stripe in the `build.gradle.kts` file to get the IDE to apply our changes to the project.

 The `kotlin { jvm() }` block instructs the Kotlin Multiplatform Gradle plugin that we would like to have a Kotlin/JVM target

 ## Fixing the Dependencies Block
 Now it is time to fix the `dependencies{}` block.
-The easiest way to do that it to add the following prefix to it in the `build.gradle.kts` file:
+The easiest way to do that is to add the following prefix to it in the `build.gradle.kts` file:

 ```kotlin
 kotlin.sourceSets["jvmMain"].dependencies { /* ... */ }